 - students who are serving in an executive board position in a registered student organization (i.e. whose name appears on the "Officer Roster" as submitted to the Office of Student Activities) will be considered to be in probationary status for that semester.

 - no student organization officer may remain on probationary status for two consecutive semesters.

 - students who are not in good academic standing will not be permitted to stand as candidates for an executive board position in a student organization.

 In addition, any student leaders (executive board members) whose residential privileges are revoked for conduct reasons, will likely be suspended from all club/organization activities until their housing privileges are reinstated.
-When a student leader is found responsible for violations of College policy, the Director of Student Activities reserves the right to impose additional, organization-specific sanctions at any time depending on the severity of the incident.
+When a student leader is found responsible for violations of college policy, the Director of Student Activities and Orientation reserves the right to impose additional, organization-specific sanctions at any time depending on the severity of the incident.

 Student Organization Funding

 Registered student organizations are eligible for funding through the Student Government Association.
 Clubs that do not receive funding from another source (e.g. an academic department or the Office of Student Activities), and are registered and recognized, may request funding each semester from the Student Government Association.
 Funding is per semester and is contingent upon the club/organization following the policies of the Student Government Association and the Office of Student Activities.
 For further information you may also check out the Student Organization Manual.